What you need to know

 - You are responsible for ensuring you have sufficient oxygen (including reserves) for the duration of your journey and any onward travel, taking into consideration the possibility of delays (including a diversion)

-- A completed and approved Jetstar Travel Clearance Form will be required at check-in
+- A completed and approved Jetstar Medical Clearance Form will be required at check-in

 - You must comply with the Jetstar Independent Traveller requirement